metal-toolbox/architecture/firmware-install-service.md

 [TBD]

-#### Condition orchestrator
+####  condition orchestrator - conditionOrc

-The condition-orchestrator is a service that serves mainly two purposes,
+`ConditionOrc` is a service that serves four purposes,

+- Expose a CRUD API for server *conditions* with the *conditions* stored in Serverservice as server Attributes.
+- Keeps track of controllers active per condition, redistributes work if a controller is unavailable.
 - Lookup un-finalized *conditions* in Serverservice and publishes them with a time interval until they are finalized [level based triggers](https://hackernoon.com/level-triggering-and-reconciliation-in-kubernetes-1f17fe30333d).
 - Garbage collect *conditions* in Serverservice that are found to be idle.